How do I calculate my family size to sponsor my parents and grandparents?

 - Include the family members (for example, spouse, common-law partner, or dependent children) of the person you sponsored or co-signed for, whether or not they were included in the undertaking.

-- the people you want to sponsor and their family, which includes
+- the people you want to sponsor and their family at the time of application, which includes

 - the principal applicant